-Market Manipulation: These schemes, commonly referred to as "pump and dumps," are effected by creating artificial buying pressure for a targeted security, generally a low-trading volume issuer in the over-the-counter securities market, that is largely controlled by the fraud perpetrators.
-This artificially increased trading volume has the effect of artificially increasing the price of the targeted security (i.e., the pump), which is rapidly sold off into the inflated market for the security by the fraud perpetrators (i.e., the dump); resulting in illicit gains to the perpetrators and losses to innocent third party investors.
+Market Manipulation: These schemes, commonly referred to as “pump and dumps,” are effected by creating artificial buying pressure for a targeted security, generally a low-trading volume issuer in the over-the-counter securities market that is largely controlled by the fraud perpetrators.
+This artificially increased trading volume has the effect of artificially increasing the price of the targeted security (i.e., the “pump”), which is rapidly sold off into the inflated market for the security by the fraud perpetrators (i.e., the “dump”); resulting in illicit gains to the perpetrators and losses to innocent third party investors.
 Typically, the increased trading volume is generated by inducing unwitting investors to purchase shares of the targeted security through false or deceptive sales practices and/or public information releases.

-A modern variation on these schemes involves largely foreign-based computer criminals gaining unauthorized access and intruding into the online brokerage accounts of unsuspecting victims in the U.S. These intruded victim accounts are then utilized to engage in coordinated online purchases of the targeted security to effect the pump portion of a manipulation, while the fraud perpetrators sell their pre-existing holdings in the targeted security into the inflated market to complete the dump.
+A modern variation on these schemes involves largely foreign-based computer criminals gaining unauthorized access and intruding into the online brokerage accounts of unsuspecting victims in the U.S. These intruded victim accounts are then utilized to engage in coordinated online purchases of the targeted security to affect the pump portion of a manipulation, while the fraud perpetrators sell their pre-existing holdings in the targeted security into the inflated market to complete the dump.

-High Yield Investment Fraud: High yield investment fraud schemes may take many forms but are all characterized by offers of low or no risk investments that guarantee unusually high rates of return.
+High Yield Investment Fraud: High yield investment fraud schemes may take many forms, but are all characterized by offers of low- or no-risk investments that guarantee unusually high rates of return.
 Most common among this type of fraud are the following schemes:

-The Ponzi Scheme - Named after its early 20th century creator, Charles Ponzi, these schemes use money collected from new 'investors' (i.e., victims), rather than profits from the purported underlying business venture, to pay the high rates of return promised to earlier victims.
-This arrangement gives victims the impression that there is a legitimate, money-making enterprise behind the perpetrator's story when, in reality, victim monies are the only source of funding.
+The Ponzi Scheme: Named after its early 20th century creator, Charles Ponzi, these schemes use money collected from new ‘investors’ (i.e., victims), rather than profits from the purported underlying business venture, to pay the high rates of return promised to earlier victims.
+This arrangement gives victims the impression that there is a legitimate, money-making enterprise behind the perpetrator’s story when, in reality, victim monies are the only source of funding.

-The Pyramid Scheme - As in Ponzi schemes, the money collected from newer victims of the fraud is paid to earlier victims to provide a veneer of legitimacy.
+The Pyramid Scheme: As in Ponzi schemes, the money collected from newer victims of the fraud is paid to earlier victims to provide a veneer of legitimacy.
 In pyramid schemes, however, the victims themselves are induced to recruit further victims through the payment of recruitment commissions.

-Advance Fee Fraud: This category of fraud encompasses a broad variety of schemes that are designed to induce their victims into remitting up-front payments in exchange for the promise of goods, services, and/or prizes.
+Advance Fee Fraud: This category of fraud encompasses a broad variety of schemes which are designed to induce their victims into remitting up-front payments in exchange for the promise of goods, services, and/or prizes.
 In the securities and commodities fraud context, victims are informed that in order to participate in a promising investment opportunity, they must first pay various taxes and/or fees.
 Advance fee fraud schemes are further discussed in the mass marketing fraud section of this report.

 Commodities Fraud: These schemes typically involve the deceptive or fraudulent sale of commodities investments.
 In such instances, false or deceptive sales practices are used to solicit victim funds for commodities transactions that either never occur or are inconsistent with the original sales pitches.
-Alternatively, commodities market participants may attempt to illegally manipulate the market for a commodity by fraudulently reporting price information or cornering the market to artificially increase the price of the targeted commodity.
+Alternatively, commodities market participants may attempt to illegally manipulate the market for a commodity by such actions as fraudulently reporting price information or cornering the market to artificially increase the price of the targeted commodity.

-Foreign Exchange Fraud: These schemes are characterized by the use of false or deceptive sales practices, alleging high rates of return for minimal risk to induce victims to invest in the foreign currency exchange market.
-In such instances, the touted transactions either never occur, are inconsistent with the original sales pitches, or are executed for the sole purpose of generating excessive trading commissions in breach of fiduciary responsibilities to the victim client.
+Foreign Exchange Fraud: These schemes are characterized by the use of false or deceptive sales practices, alleging high rates of return for minimal risk, to induce victims to invest in the foreign currency exchange market.
+In such instances, the touted transactions either never occur, are inconsistent with the original sales pitches or executed for the sole purpose of generating excessive trading commissions in breach of fiduciary responsibilities to the victim client.
 Alternatively, individual corrupt currency traders employed by large financial institutions may attempt to manipulate foreign currency exchange prices in an effort to generate illicit trading profits for their own enrichment.

 Late-Day Trading: These schemes involve the illicit purchase and sale of securities after regular market hours.
 Such trading is restricted in order to prevent individuals from profiting on market moving information which is released after the close of regular trading.
 Unscrupulous traders attempt to illegally exploit such opportunities by buying or selling securities at the market close price, secure in the knowledge that the market moving information will generate illicit profits at the opening of trading on the following day.